neo4j-devtools/relate/packages/cli/docs/environment.md

 OPTIONS
+  -i, --interactive      Get prompted for each configuration option available

+  --apiToken             If this flag is provided and the environment created is set as active, all requests to
+                         @relate/web will require API tokens

-  -i, --interactive      Get prompted for each configuration option available --noRuntime            Skip downloading the Java runtime required by the DBMS --type=(LOCAL|REMOTE)  Type of environment
+  --noRuntime            Skip downloading the Java runtime required by the DBMS

+  --type=(LOCAL|REMOTE)  Type of environment

   --use                  Set environment as active right after creating it

 ALIASES